scritcash/scrit-whitepaper/scrit-whitepaper.md

 DBCs.
 He then opens up a local Bluetooth or WiFi connection to transfer them to the recipient.
 The recipient checks locally that he hasn't seen these DBCs before (to prevent double spends) and later reissues them.
-This gives the sender cryptographic proof of payment. **TODO**: How does the proof work?
+This gives the sender evidence of payment, as described above.

 In scenario 3. (only recipient online) the sender scans a QR code from the recipient containing the payment sum, the DBC public key of the